spectre10/wt-proj/README.md

 This project is hosted at (https://wt-proj.vercel.app/).

-## This project was built using the following T3 stack:
+## This project was built using the following technologies:

-- Next.js
+- Next.js (React.js)
 - Tailwind CSS
 - tRPC

 ## Running locally